 College visits are highly recommended.
 They allow you to get a closer look at prospective colleges so you can make a more informed decision about which college is the best fit for you.
-However, they can be a huge investment of time and money and you want to make sure that you get your money’s worth from every college visit.
-You are more likely to be better prepared during the second and subsequent colleges visits but it’s preparing for that first visit that can quickly become overwhelming.
+However, they can be a huge investment of time and money.
+You want to make sure that you get your money’s worth from every college visit.
+You are more likely to be better prepared during the second and subsequent college visits but it’s preparing for that first college visit that can quickly become overwhelming.

 How do you prepare for something when you are not sure what to expect?
 These few tips will help you.